-The Company maintains an allowance for loan loss at a level that is appropriate to absorb probable losses inherent in credit card receivables.
-The allowance for loan loss covers forecasted uncollectable principal as well as unpaid interest and fees.
-The allowance for loan loss is evaluated monthly for adequacy.
+The Company maintains an allowance for loan loss at a level that is appropriate to absorb probable losses inherent in credit card and loan receivables.
+The allowance for loan loss covers forecasted uncollectible principal as well as unpaid interest and fees.
+The allowance for loan loss is evaluated monthly for appropriateness.

-In estimating the allowance for principal loan losses, management utilizes a migration analysis of delinquent and current credit card receivables.
-Migration analysis is a technique used to estimate the likelihood that a credit card receivable will progress through the various stages of delinquency and to charge-off.
+In estimating the allowance for principal loan losses, management utilizes a migration analysis of delinquent and current credit card and loan receivables.
+Migration analysis is a technique used to estimate the likelihood that a credit card or loan receivable will progress through the various stages of delinquency and to charge-off.
 The allowance is maintained through an adjustment to the provision for loan loss.
 Charge-offs of principal amounts, net of recoveries are deducted from the allowance.
+In estimating the allowance for uncollectible unpaid interest and fees, the Company utilizes historical charge-off trends, analyzing actual charge-offs for the prior three months.
+The allowance is maintained through an adjustment to finance charges, net.
+In evaluating the allowance for loan loss for both principal and unpaid interest and fees, management also considers factors that may impact loan loss experience, including seasoning, loan volume and amounts, seasonality, payment rates and forecasting uncertainties.

 Net charge-offs include the principal amount of losses from credit cardholders unwilling or unable to pay their account balances, as well as bankrupt and deceased credit cardholders, less recoveries and exclude charged-off interest, fees and fraud losses.
 Charged-off interest and fees reduce finance charges, net while fraud losses are recorded as an expense.
-Credit card receivables, including unpaid interest and fees, are charged-off at the end of the month during which an account becomes 180 days contractually past due, except in the case of customer bankruptcies or death.
-Credit card receivables, including unpaid interest and fees, associated with customer bankruptcies or death are charged-off at the end of each month subsequent to 60 days after the receipt of notification of the bankruptcy or death, but in any case, not later than the 180-day contractual time frame.
+Credit card and loan receivables, including unpaid interest and fees, are charged-off at the end of the month during which an account becomes 180 days contractually past due, except in the case of customer bankruptcies or death.
+Credit card and loan receivables, including unpaid interest and fees, associated with customer bankruptcies or death are charged-off at the end of each month subsequent to 60 days after the receipt of notification of the bankruptcy or death, but in any case, not later than the 180-day contractual time frame.
+The Company records the actual charge-offs for unpaid interest and fees as a reduction to finance charges, net.
+For the years ended December 31, 2013, 2012 and 2011, actual charge-offs for unpaid interest and fees were \$240.8 million, \$191.1 million and \$199.0 million, respectively.